 - 11. "Confirmatory drug test" means a second analytical procedure performed on a different aliquot of the original specimen to identify and quantify the presence of a specific drug or drug metabolite. - 12.
 "Confirmed drug test" means a confirmatory drug test result received by a MRO from a laboratory. - 13.
-"Controlled substance" means amphetamines, cannabinoids, cocaine, phencyclidine (PCP), opiates, or a metabolite of any of these substances. - 14.
+"Controlled substance" means amphetamines, cannabinoids, cocaine, phencyclidine (PCP), opioids, or a metabolite of any of these substances. - 14.
 "Designated employer representative" ("DER") means an employee authorized by the employer to take immediate action(s) to remove employees from safety-sensitive duties, or cause employees to be removed from these covered duties, and to make required decisions in the testing and evaluation processes.
 The DER also receives test results and other communications for the employer. - 15.
 "Dilute specimen" means a urine specimen with creatinine and specific gravity values that are lower than expected for human urine. - 16.
 "Driver" means: (i) a school district employee who is required to have a CDL to perform the employee's duties; (ii) employees of independent contractors who are required to have CDLs; (iii) owner-operators; (iv) leased drivers; and (v) occasional drivers. - 17.
-"EBT" means an evidential breath testing device on the National Highway Traffic Safety Administration's Conforming Products List for Evidential Breath Measurement Devices for the evidential testing of breath at the .02 and .04 alcohol concentrations. - 18.
+"EBT" means a device that is approved by NHTSA for the evidential testing of breath at the .02 and .04 alcohol concentrations, and appears on the Office of Drug & Alcohol Policy & Compliance's Web page for "Approved Screening Devices to Measure Alcohol in Bodily Fluids" because it conforms to the model specifications available from NHTSA. - 18.
 "Federal Act" means the Omnibus Transportation Testing Act of 1991 and the regulations issued by the United States Department of Transportation pursuant to that Act. - 19.
 "Oklahoma Act" means the Oklahoma Standards for Workplace Drug and Alcohol Testing Act. - 20.
 "Initial drug test" means the test used to differentiate a negative specimen from one that requires further testing for drugs or drug metabolites. - 21.
 "Initial validity test" means the first test used to determine if a specimen is adulterated, diluted, or substituted. - 22.
 "Invalid drug test" means the result reported by an HHS-certified laboratory in accordance with the criteria established by HHS Mandatory Guidelines when a positive, negative, adulterated, or substituted result cannot be established for a specific drug or specimen validity test. - 23.
 "Medical review officer" ("MRO") means a person who is a licensed physician and who is responsible for receiving and reviewing laboratory results generated by an employer's drug testing program and evaluating medical explanations for certain drug test results.